rgarbin/zenvia-apis-mock/README.md

 # Mock rules

 - Authorization: "user:pass"
-- Number 5551999999200 always return HTTP Code Status OK(200) with a success payload
+- Number 5551999999200 always return HTTP Code Status OK(200) with a success payload when all required fields sent

 # Call api-rest / send-sms with a valide request (OK with a success payload)